 The recapitalisation solution should be able to enhance the level of service.
 Enhanced performance would include the ability to transmit additional messages, to cater for multiple GNSS and give better than 1 m accuracy, meeting harbour navigation, docking and other specialised requirements.

-The capability of providing messages for Galileo, Compass, GLONASS M and GPS L2C and L5 would be required, even though these signals will not be fully available for some years.

 Real Time Kinematic (RTK)

 A Real Time Kinematic solution using carrier-phase corrections would have the most potential for enhanced accuracy, but there are constraints imposed on data rates by the bandwidth of the present datalink.
-New modulation techniques could be used to broadcast additional messages, which are too long to fit into the existing low rate data stream.
-Alternative MF frequencies capable of providing RTK observables are also being investigated.
+New modulation techniques could be used to broadcast additional messages, which are too long to fit into the existing low rate data stream, or alterative communication methods could be used (VDES, Wi-Fi, cellular etc). .

 Additional channel capacity